webplatform/docs/tutorials/typography/fontface/index.md

 });
 </pre>

 So far, so good.
-The font is identified and loaded, but we still haven't actually seen it anywhere on the page.
+The font is identified, loaded, and added, but we still haven't actually seen it anywhere on the page.
+That is, we've made the font available, but haven't used it yet.

 ==Using the FontFace==

-For the examples in this section, we'll use this simple bit of HTML, with a mix of plain and class="fp" elements.
+For the examples in this section, we'll use this simple bit of HTML, with a mix of unclassed and class="fp" elements.

 <pre>
 <h2>This is an H2.</h2>